What's the difference?: Ducks vs. geese

 The primary way scientists differentiate between ducks and geese is based on how many bones they have in their necks.
 Ducks have 16 or fewer bones in their necks, while geese and swans have between 17 and 24 neck bones, according to the Kellogg Bird Sanctuary.
 Geese and swans also typically have much longer necks than ducks.

-Ducks are further divided into three categories: dabbling ducks, diving ducks and sea ducks, according to the U.S. Fish and Wildlife Service.
+Ducks are further divided into two categories: dabbling ducks and diving ducks, according to the Missouri Department of Conservation.
 Dabbling ducks are ducks that tip themselves into the water to eat, while diving ducks dive underwater and swim to catch prey.
 Sea ducks are diving ducks, but they live in coastal and marine habitats.

 Illinois is home to far more species of ducks than geese, according to the Illinois Raptor Center.
 This trend is true in all of the United States.
 In all, only a handful of geese species live in the continental United States.
 In Illinois, the Canada goose is by far the most populous goose.
 Snow geese and greater white-fronted geese both pass through Illinois during their migrations.